jclouds/jclouds/apis/docker/README.md

 Please follow these steps to configure your workstation for jclouds-docker:

-- install the latest Docker release (please visit https://docs.docker.com/installation/) If you are using boot2docker, notice that from version v1.3.0 the Docker daemon is set to use an encrypted TCP socket (--tls, or --tlsverify), then you need to create a p12 certificate using the following command:
+- install the latest Docker release (please visit https://docs.docker.com/installation/)

+If you are using `boot2docker`, notice that from version v1.3.0 the Docker daemon is set to use an encrypted TCP socket (--tls, or --tlsverify), then you need to import CA certificate into Trusted Certs:

-      `openssl pkcs12 -export -out $HOME/.jclouds/docker.p12 -inkey $HOME/.boot2docker/certs/boot2docker-vm/key.pem -in $HOME/.boot2docker/certs/boot2docker-vm/cert.pem -certfile $HOME/.boot2docker/certs/boot2docker-vm/ca.pem`
+      ` keytool -import -trustcacerts -file /Users/andrea/.boot2docker/certs/boot2docker-vm/ca.pem -alias BOOT2DOCKER -keystore $JAVA_HOME/jre/lib/security/cacerts`

+by default the passoword is `changeit`

+N.B.: From `Docker 1.3.2+` the server doesn't accept sslv3 protocol (https://github.com/docker/docker/pull/8588/files)

 #How it works